University of Northern British Columbia Apply Today

 It especially complements a major in First Nations Studies, Anthropology, History, English, Environmental Studies, Forestry, Geography, Nursing and Community Health, Political Science, Psychology, Social Work and Women's Studies.

-The Certificate will be primarily offered through the WWN.
+The Certificate will be primarily offered through the WWNI.
 First Nations Studies is committed to distance delivery where possible.
 Students at the Prince George campus or other regional locals could take the certificate through a combination of face to face and distance delivery.

 Students must establish their course of study with approval from the Chair of First Nations Studies.